Common Sense Parenting (CSP)

 Laura.Buddenberg@boystown.org

-- Second, interventionists work through the program's training package, which includes a parent's book, a trainer's manual, and a 55-minute DVD with 85 vignettes that model correct and incorrect ways of using the skills.
+- Second, interventionists work through the program's training package, which includes a textbook, trainer guide, parent workbook, and flash drive with 6 prescribed presentations and 67 vignettes that model correct and incorrect ways of using the skills.

 - Third, all interventionists complete a three-day training program related to implementation of the program.